priyanshukumar397/icecream-project/README.md

 ## Community and Support

-If you have any questions, need assistance with setup, or want to contribute to the project, join the Open Vision Engineering Discord community.
+If you have any questions, need assistance with setup, or want to contribute to the project, join the [Open Vision Engineering](https://discord.gg/j6a4dxjc) community.
 You'll find helpful resources, a welcoming community, and a contribution guide to get you started.

+## License

+OpenVision is released under the MIT License, allowing for open collaboration and innovation.